rballentine25/CEG2350-OS-concept-usage/f24LABS/Lab12/Lab12.md

 ### Network Info for Windows 11

 1. Hostname of the device: `RachaelsLaptop`
-2. MAC address of the NIC connected to the network: `"Physical Address for Wireless LAN adapter Wi-Fi 1: BC-03-58-D3-FD-B5`
+2. MAC address of the NIC connected to the network: `"Physical Address": BC-03-58-D3-FD-B5`
 3. IPv4 address: `10.17.241.15 (private)`
 4. Subnet mask: `255.255.0.0`
 5. Gateway address: `"Default Gateway": 10.17.0.1`